aarongraham/splunk-syntax-sublime/README.md

 ## Development
 * Install [AAAPackageDev](https://github.com/SublimeText/AAAPackageDev)
-* Work on the JSON files and use [AAAPackageDev](https://github.com/SublimeText/AAAPackageDev) to complie them to the XML format required by Sublime
+* Work on the JSON files and use [AAAPackageDev](https://github.com/SublimeText/AAAPackageDev) to compile them to the XML format required by Sublime
 * A good starting guide can be found [here](http://docs.sublimetext.info/en/latest/extensibility/syntaxdefs.html)

 ## License